mmarinel/42RomaLuiss__Cpp02/README.md

 ![](https://github.com/mmarinel/42RomaLuiss__Cpp02/blob/master/formulas/bsp_triangle_edge.png)

-We immediately recognize, by the [parallelogram law](https://en.wikipedia.org/wiki/Parallelogram_law), that the sum vector forms a similar triangle with respect to original one.
+We immediately recognize, by the [parallelogram law](https://en.wikipedia.org/wiki/Parallelogram_law), that the sum vector forms a similar triangle with respect to the original one.

 So, as we can see from our image, the following must be true